VarshithaKella/ai-resume-analyzer/README.md

 * **Backend:** Node.js, Express.js
 * **Frontend:** HTML, CSS, JavaScript
-* **AI Integration:** OpenAI API
+* **AI Integration:** Groq API
 * **File Handling:** PDF parsing libraries

 ---

 ## ⚙️ How It Works

-1. User uploads a resume
+1. User uploads a resume.
-2. System extracts text from the PDF
+2. The system extracts text from the PDF.
-3. AI processes and identifies key details
+3. The Groq API processes the extracted content.
-4. Skills are extracted and analyzed
+4. Important details such as skills and experience are identified.
-5. Resume is compared with job description
+5. The resume is compared with the given job description.
-6. ATS score is generated
+6. An ATS score and analysis are generated.

 ---